Representation theory for vector electromagnetic beams: Degree of freedom of the mapping matrix

-Any MM, the column vectors of which satisfy Eqs. (\ref{perpendicular to k}) and (\ref{perpendicular to each other}), guarantees that the field vector $\mathbf{f}$ given by Eq. (\ref{factorization}) satisfies the transversality condition whatever the Jones vector $\tilde{f}$ may be.
-But there are only five equations for the six unknown elements of the MM.
-This shows that when the transversality condition is taken into account, we still have one degree of freedom to choose the MM.
-That is to say, the transversality condition itself is not sufficient to determine an electromagnetic wave from a given Jones vector.
+Any MM, the column vectors of which satisfy Eqs. (\ref{perpendicular to k}) and (\ref{perpendicular to each other}), guarantees that the field vector $\mathbf{f}$ given by Eq. (\ref{factorization}) satisfies the transversality condition whatever the Jones-like vector $\tilde{f}$ may be.
+But there are only five equations to determine the six unknown elements of the MM.
+This shows that after the transversality condition is taken into account, the MM still has one degree of freedom.
+That is to say, the transversality condition itself is not sufficient to determine an electromagnetic wave from a given Jones-like vector.